 2.4.
 Vegetable Sample Analysis

 Sample preparation process was previously described by Yahia et al. (2023) and modified.
-Each 200g of vegetable sample was soaked in 1 L of physiological saline for 45 minutes.
+Each 200g of vegetable sample was soaked in 1 L of physiological saline for 45 mins.
 The solution was manually agitated by hand for 5 mins.
-Vegetable was removed and the washed water was filtered through a sterile sieve of 400 micrometer holes to remove unwanted debris.
-The filtrate was allowed to sediment for 24 hours after which the supernatant was carefully decanted to obtain the sediment which was transferred into clean sample holder and centrifuged at 2000 rpm for 10 minutes.
-Supernatant was discarded and the resulting sediment was examined under 10X and 40X magnification of LCD microscope for parasite eggs, larvae and cyst.
+Vegetable was removed and the washed water was filtered through a sterile sieve of 400 micrometer to remove unwanted debris.
+The filtrate was allowed to sediment for 24 hours after which the supernatant was carefully decanted to obtain the sediment which was transferred into clean sample holder and centrifuged at 2000 rpm for 10 mins.
+Supernatant was discarded and the resulting sediment was examined under 10X and 40X magnification of liquid crystal display (LCD) microscope for parasite eggs, larvae and cyst.

 2.5 Parasitological Examination

 A portion of the sediment was first used to prepare direct wet mount without stain.
 Another portion was then prepared and stained with Lugol’s iodine.
-Both sets of slides were examined under a LCD microscope at 10X and 40X magnification to detect and identify parasitic ova and larvae.
+Both sets of slides were examined under a LCD microscope at 10X and 40 X magnifications to detect and identify parasitic ova and larvae.
 Colored parasitological atlases were consulted as reference for identification.

 2.6 Data analysis

-The dataset prepared in Microsoft Excel was exported to SPSS Statistics version 24 for analysis.
+The dataset prepared in Microsoft Excel was exported to SPSS Statistics version 24 (source of software---) for analysis.
 Differences in parasitic contamination among vegetable types and markets, as well as the predominant parasite type in each vegetable, were assessed using Pearson’s chi-square test (χ²) and one-way ANOVA.
 Statistical significance was set at p < 0.05.

 3. results and discussion